Theodore Sturgeon: Sturgeon's Law

 However, the former statement is now widely referred to as Sturgeon's Law.
 He is also known for his dedication to a credo of critical thinking that challenged all normative assumptions: "Ask the next question."
+This was the subject of an essay published in Cavalier Magazine in June 1967.
 He represented this credo by the symbol of a Q with an arrow through it, an example of which he wore around his neck and used as part of his signature in the last 15 years of his life.